 Use basic metal working techniques including sawing, filing, drilling, bending, soldering and annealing metal to create jewellery items.
 Create textured patterns on sheet metal using hammering, punching and rolling mill.
 Finish and polish completed work using the polishing motor and other methods.
 Students should expect to complete two / three pieces of work each term, depending on the complexity of the plans.
 Put into practice health & safety procedures relating to materials and equipment.
 Use necessary tools and equipment with a degree of competence.
 Select and obtain materials for your own project.
 Identify and use a range of materials for jewellery making, including settings and fastenings, and give examples of a range of uses for them.
 Select tools, equipment and techniques to execute designs from idea to completion, describing how they will be used and why.
 Additional skills will be taught to those who are confident in the basic skills, to ensure each person practices and builds on their existing knowledge.

-There will be practical demonstrations, formal instruction, practical experience and individual tuition.
+There will be practical demonstrations of different techniques, formal instruction, group discussion, practical experience and individual tuition and support.

 Some design work may be advised, as may some practical work such as finishing.
 Visits to museums and other research will also support your progress.

-Progress is assessed through discussing the work individually and in groups and recorded in your Individual Learning Plan and Learning Journal/ sketchbook
+Progress is assessed through discussing the work individually and in groups and recorded in your Individual Learning Plan and Learning Journal and sketchbook.

-Continue in the same class to increase your skills by tackling different projects.
+Continue in the same or similar classes to increase your skills by tackling different projects.
 Use your work to form a portfolio for application to further or higher education courses.
 Apply for work with a jewellery company.

 Help with literacy or numeracy is available through the basic education programme and the ESOL programme offers help for speakers of other languages.
 Additional support can be provided for students with learning difficulties and/or disabilities.
 Details of all available support can be found on our website (hfals.co.uk), in the Guide and the Student handbook, or from teaching or Reception staff.